brikelly/sustainabledev/_pages/02_in_practice.md

 Teams with unlimited vacation balances should define sustainable practices around how their team members take time off.
 For example, requiring that everyone on the team take at least four weeks off every year.

 ### Work Crises

-Consider running a retrospective when the team has to work late hours or weekends, or when their own approach to sustainable work wasn't consistently followed due to work pressures.
+Consider running a retrospective after team members had to work late hours or weekends, or when their own approach to sustainable work wasn't consistently followed due to work pressures.
 Take real action based on the outcome of those retrospectives, and track how many times you have to run these kinds of